Town Crier and Chainlink: Enriching and Extending the Possibilities of Oracles

 In a word, TC is an oracle backed by a trusted execution environment (TEE).

-An oracle, in its most basic form, is a service that receives a query from a smart contract SC and returns an answer A. The query Q can relate to most anything, e.g., “What was the USD price of Ether at 3 p.m. today?” (for a financial smart contract), “Did Alice rent drone #2871?” (for a drone-rental smart contract), “Did Seraphim Airways Flight #123 land on time?” (for a flight insurance contract), “Did Trump get his wall?” (for a betting contract).
-Usually, the service obtains its answer from one or more trusted websites.
+An oracle, in its most basic form, is a service that receives a query q from a smart contract SC and returns an answer A. The query Q can relate to most anything, e.g., “What was the USD price of Ether at 3 p.m. today?” (for a financial smart contract), “Did Alice rent drone #2871?” (for a drone-rental smart contract), “Did Seraphim Airways Flight #123 land on time?” (for a flight insurance contract), “Did Trump get his wall?” (for a betting contract).
+Usually, the service obtains its answer A from one or more trusted websites.

 A TEE is a hardware-based capability that allows programs like Town Crier to run in a protected environment.
 This environment, called an enclave, provides both integrity and confidentiality.
 Integrity means that it’s infeasible for an attacker to tamper with the code in an enclave.
 It ensures users that TC is acting as an honest oracle.
 Confidentiality means it’s also infeasible for an attacker to inspect the contents of an enclave.
 TC leverages TEE confidentiality to handle sensitive data safely—anything from passwords, to private keys controlling cryptocurrency, to personally identifying information.
 (I give some provisos in the notes to this blog explaining how the security of TEEs is far from perfect.)